Alan-Mach/KMK-Mechanical-Keyboard/README.md

 Without the Pi Pico, there would be a large gap between the numpad and navigation keys, which had to be fixed.
 After much consideration, I came to the conclusion that I couldn't make a good layout with the navigation keys also being on the left while staying within the gpio pin limit, so I moved the keys to the right.
 I no longer consider this layout a "true southpaw", but it had to be done.
 The new main section began to resemble a traditional 65% layout with a shrunken 1.75u shift.
 I only accepted this change because 1.75u shift keycaps are actually relatively common for mechanical keycap sets.

-In the previous layout, the numpad worked well not having to be angled.
-Because it was so far over to the left of the keyboard, your hands would not have to angle inward to use it, eliminating the need for an angle.
+In the previous layout, the numpad worked well not having to be angled because it was so far over to the left of the keyboard; your hands would not have to angle inward to use it, eliminating the need for an angle.
 Now that that there is a giant gap, the only way to fill it would be to angle the numpad and align it with the rest of the left side.
+The added angle shouldn't be enough of a problem for the ergonimics, but

 ![Layout 3](keyboard_layouts/images/Keyboard_Layout_v3.png)